Subsections

 The resulting matrix of control points, denoted

-, is a nonlinear function of the regularization parameter and a linear function of the features
+, is a nonlinear function of the regularization parameter

 :